Aquatic-gg/docs/docs/aquaticcrates/basic/reward/rarities.md

 :::tip

 Add %rarity% into the preview reward-lore to give more info to players.
-Check if out here **ADD LINK**
+Check it out here **ADD LINK**

 :::